leadr-msu/kepler-gl/index.md

 ## Layer Settings
 Kepler allows you to add multiple layers to your map with the same dataset (or another if you add more datasets).
-To edit this any given layer, click on the icon on the upper-left hand corner that looks like 3 stacked squares.
+To edit any given layer, click on the icon on the upper-left hand corner that looks like 3 stacked squares.
 * You can change the name of a layer by clicking "layers" and typing in a new name.
 * To reach all of the other adjustable layer settings, click the small down arrow to the right of "layers."